hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 The above figure display the result from the first poll of the VM provisioning REST API task Id with **progressPercent:40** and **state: RUNNING**.

+* *B﻿elow is the last poll of the VM provisioning REST API task id:*

 ```json
 {
     "displayName": "Provisioning virtual machine 0-RRD-API-Deploy-4",